 - Using an immersion blender, blend soup until it’s smooth.
 Add salt and pepper.

-Today I made three batches of this recipe yielding 12 pints of soup.
+Today I made three batches of this recipe yielding 12 Ball Pint Jars of soup.
 Plus I still have tomatoes left over!

 When serving the soup, heat one pint of soup with 1 cup of cream (or milk) added.
 It is not recommended to can milk products so you’re adding the cream when serving.
 Garnish with fresh basil and a grilled cheese sandwich!